 Fixed WACC parameters

-Leverage is 17%.
+[‘Leverage’ is [XX]%.]

-The average investor tax rate is the average of the investor tax rates that, as at the date that the estimation is made, will apply to each of the disclosure years in the 5 year period commencing on the first day of the disclosure year in question.
+‘Average investor tax rate’ is the average of the investor tax rates that, as at the date that the estimation is made, will apply to each of the disclosure years in the 5 year period commencing on the first day of the disclosure year in question.

-For the purpose of subclause (2), ‘investor tax rate’ is-

-for the disclosure year 2011, in the case of-

-Wellington International Airport Limited, 29%; and

-Auckland International Airport Limited and Christchurch International Airport, 28.5%; and

-for each disclosure year thereafter, the maximum prescribed investor rate applying at the start of that disclosure year to a natural person who is-
+For the purpose of subclause (2), ‘investor tax rate’ is, for each disclosure year, the maximum prescribed investor rate applicable at the start of that disclosure year to an individual who is-

 resident in New Zealand; and

 an investor in a multi-rate PIE, (as 'multi-rate PIE' is defined in s YA 1 of the Income Tax Act 2007).

-The average corporate tax rate is the average of the corporate tax rates that, as at the date that the estimation is made, will apply during the 5 year period commencing on the first day of the disclosure year in question.
+‘Average corporate tax rate’ is the average of the corporate tax rates that, as at the date that the estimation is made, will apply during the 5 year period commencing on the first day of the disclosure year in question.

-The equity beta is 0.72.

-The debt issuance costs are 0.35%.
+[‘Equity beta’ is [XX].]

-The tax-adjusted market risk premium is, for the 5 year period commencing on the first day of-
+[‘Tax-adjusted market risk premium’ is, for the 5 year period commencing on the first day of each disclosure year, [XX]%.]

-the disclosure year 2011, 7.1%; and

-each disclosure year thereafter, 7.0%.

 Methodology for estimating risk-free rate